The Glenn Miller Story: Historical accuracy

 There are several anachronisms in the picture.
 When the military band led by Miller is playing in front of General "Hap" Arnold, a B-29 bomber is in the background.
 The marching troops are desegregated, which did not occur until 1948.
 Scenes ostensibly shot in England are clearly staged in the U.S., as witness the presence of RCA Type 44 microphones during a BBC broadcast.
 In reality, the BBC could not afford them and designed and built its own, cheaper version.

-In addition, several key plot points are either highly fictionalized from actual events or were invented for the film:
+In addition, a few key plot points are either highly fictionalized from actual events or were invented for the film: